Part ofClaude AI Features: Everything It Can Do (2026)

 That distinction matters for accuracy.
 Search-grounded answers lean on the snippets Brave surfaces, so they're only as current and complete as those snippets.
 When you need the full text of one specific page, that's a different tool: web fetch.
 Paste a URL and, with web search enabled, Claude retrieves that page's full content and reads it end to end — the right move when you want Claude to search the internet for a topic and then dig into a single result in depth.

-What Claude web search is good for
+What live search is genuinely good for

 In daily use, Claude web search earns its keep on a specific shape of task: